renanthera/simc-wiki/Mages.md

 ### Greater Blessing of Wisdom

-Arcane mages benefit from the extra mana gained from Greater Blessing of Wisdom. `blessing_of_wisdom_count` can be used to simulate this exact scenario.
+Arcane mages benefit from the extra mana gained from Greater Blessing of Wisdom. `greater_blessing_of_wisdom_count` can be used to simulate this exact scenario.

 ```
 mage=Mage